-- Developing the theme for this blog, which is also the foundation for the redevelopment of the Creative Commons music portal I have been operating for more than a decade now.
+- Developing the theme for this blog, which is also the foundation for a number of other web sites I manage.

 - Processing release applications and posting new music on the Creative Commons music portal I have been operating for more than a decade now.
 This can consume 40+ hours of my week if I let it get out of hand.
 Last summer I started a Patreon page to recoup some of my costs from this project and it’s going well.
 (I will be more enthusiastic about sharing this project once the redesign is complete—the current site predates the advent of smartphones and it’s downright embarrassing!)